twbs/blog/src/_posts/2020-11-11-bootstrap-5-alpha-3.md

 - **Updated utilities API with pseudo-classes support via a `state` option.** Add any space-separated list of states to get additional utilities for that pseudo-class.
 [See the work-in-progress PR for details.](https://github.com/twbs/bootstrap/pull/31643)

 For a more up to date list of changes, be sure to follow along with the [v5 Beta project board](https://github.com/twbs/bootstrap/projects/26).

-See all the changes in the [v5 Alpha 3 project board](https://github.com/twbs/bootstrap/projects/22) and be sure to [read the Migration guide](https://v5.getbootstrap.com/docs/5.0/migration/) for details on what's changed since Alpha 2.

 ## Get started